ding2/ding2/docs/code_guidelines.md

 A module should provide all required code and resources for it to work on its own or through dependencies.
 This includes all configuration, theming, CSS, images and JavaScript libraries.

 All default configuration required for a module to function should be implemented in code.
-The preferred way of doing this is using the Features module or hooks provided by the module itself.
-Modules where configuration cannot be handled using features should maintain configuration using `hook_install()` and `hook_update_N()`.
+The preferred way of doing this is using the [Features module](https://www.drupal.org/project/features) or hooks provided by the module itself.
+Modules where configuration cannot be handled using Features should maintain configuration using `hook_install()` and `hook_update_N()`.

 If a module requires configuration for which there is no sensible default the module must implement `hook_ding_install_tasks()` such that users can perform the necessary configuration during installation.

 All default text content in modules must be in English.
 Localization of content must be handled using the Drupal translation modules.

 ## Updating core modules

 If a core module is expanded with updates to current functionality the default behavior must be the same as previous versions or as close to this as possible.
 This also includes new modules which replaces current modules.

 If an update does not provide a way to reuse existing content and/or configuration the update then the decision on whether to include the change resides with the Ding team.
 If the Ding team can not reach an agreement the Ding Council will make the decision.

 ## Altering existing modules